 The doors should arrive in typical door height at 2100mm, this is 82 inches.
 You should also be able to find out the brickwork opening size required for your door from the manufacturer.
 This will help you visualise your door in its place and help you decide if you need to alter the wall for your doors.
 If you do, you will need to contact a professional.

-When installing a French door, both external and internal French doors, the first thing you need to do is make sure you have the right size.
+When installing a French door, the first thing you need to do is make sure you have the right size.
 If you’ve already bought your French doors and have made sure you have the right size, you can go ahead and paint and fit them.
 If you haven’t, French doors come in the common door sizes, you can usually guarantee this will fit your door, but be sure you measure before you buy.

-It’s nearly the exact same process for interior French doors, although they can be a little easier to fit.
+It’s nearly the exact same process for fitting internal French doors, although they can be a little easier to fit.
 For example, you won’t need to take the step of filling in the joints or gaps.